AGM South Deepwater Tano (SDWT) – The true jewel in the GNPC acquisition?

 The Ghana National Petroleum Corporation (GNPC) intends to acquire ownership in two oil blocks; a 37 percent share in the Deep Water Tano Cape Three Points (DWT/CTP) operated by Aker Energy and a 70 percent stake in the South Deep Water Tano (SDWT) field operated by AGM Petroleum.

-The acquisition further seeks to establish a joint operating company between Aker Energy, AGM, and GNPC Explorco, and therefore the Minister of Energy required of Government to consider and approve a US$1.65 billion to finance the intended acquisition and other costs incidental to the acquisition.
+The acquisition further seeks to establish a joint operating company between Aker Energy, AGM and GNPC Explorco, and therefore the Minister of Energy required of Government to consider and approve a US$1.65 billion to finance the intended acquisition and other cost incidental to the acquisition.

-The government further posits that because of Ghana’s accelerated growth strategy as articulated in the Coordinated Programme of Economic and Social Policies (2017-2024), echoed in the vision of Ghana beyond aid, a favourable exploration, and production investment in the oil and gas industry is key.
+Government further posits that because of Ghana’s accelerated growth strategy as articulated in the Coordinated Programme of Economic and Social Policies (2017-2024), echoed in the vision of Ghana beyond aid, a favourable exploration and production investment in the oil and gas industry is key.

 According to Government, it is vital to the extent that when the big oil companies exit the fossil fuels domain, a well-positioned GNPC will catalyze the exploitation of the country’s hydrocarbon resource potential projected at between 15 – 30 billion barrels of oil equivalent.